 - Bear Volatile

 - Sideways Volatile

-It’s actually quite simple to identify if you just remember:
+It’s actually quite simple to identify if you just remember these:

-Volatile = Movement of up trending or down trending sharply
+Volatile = Sharp Movement of uptrend or downtrend

 Below are tables of the open and close times for each session: